parinaz-st/parinaz-st.github.io/_pages/about.md

 -The implementation of Banking as a Service (BaaS) platforms,

--and Identity and Access Management (IAM) integrations using te,chnologies such as Java, Spring Boot, and Keycloak,

 -Enhanced Services with the Public Key Infrastructure (PKE),

 -Performed security analysis, penetration testing, and delivered security assessment reports